No More Heroes III: Music

 The soundtrack of the game is primarily written and produced by Nobuaki Kaneko, drummer of Japanese alternative metal band Rize.
 While having had experience composing music for film before, No More Heroes III is his first time making music for a video game, and described the experience as requiring a different mindset, having to emphasize consistent tension and making sure tracks can loop.
 The process would involve sending Suda a variety of different tracks, and letting him decide if they are suited for any of the game's specific moments.

 The experience making music for the game inspired Kaneko to create his own band; Red Orca.
 The band's debut single "Orca Force", which released October 2019, was originally made for No More Heroes III, and an alternate version of the track called "Dead Orca Force" is featured in the game as a boss track.
 Grasshopper's sound producer, Jun Fukuda, supervised the overall soundtrack and composed several tracks.

 Kazuhiro Abo, lead composer of Travis Strikes Again: No More Heroes, is credited as sound composer and provided additional music contributions for the game.
-Additional guest composers include Tony Astro, Natsu Fuji, Baku Furukawa, SEKITOVA, and the rapper duo Okumura who collaborated with Abo on the game's sushi song.
+Additional guest composers include Tony Astro, Natsu Fuji, Baku Furukawa, SEKITOVA, and the hip hop group Okumura who collaborated with Abo on the game's sushi song.
 When it comes to choosing the composers for the upcoming game, Abo stated that he looks into a passionate composer with a nice personality who can make unique tracks with great quality, rather than based on their fame.